 Social media channels are known for changing the way you can do things by limiting your organic reach or removing features all together—as Facebook did with their notes feature.
 Having total control over your content is essential, and a website can give you that.

-How can you actually start a website?
+How can you start a website to share your stories?

 Google-ing “How to start a new website” gets you about 21 million results.
 Not even kidding.
 But to summarize it, you need to: